 I was viewing some interesting YouTube videos concerning the current world economic emergency.
-Mexico has declared it is in a recession, using the metrics the current USA administration is declaring will eventually send us there, but it is not there yet.
+Mexico has declared it is in a recession, using the metrics the current USA administration is declaring are now incorrect.
+The government says if the economy stays in this recession, then the economy will eventually be officially in a recession, but it is not in a recession yet.
 Yeah.
 Right.

 The issue outside of the USA is the ledgers the various banks use to track trade of goods for Currency is completely out of balance.
-These ledgers are kept by the trading banks and see-saw back and forth.
-Often years can go by with no one exchanging dollars, just entries in the balance ledger.
+These ledgers are kept by the trading banks and balances move back and forth.
+Often years can go by with no one exchanging physical dollars, just entries in a balance ledger.

-During the EuroDollar University Creator’s (Jeffrey Snider) interview by a third party, his statement that “no one knows what money is” was interesting.
+During the EuroDollar University Creator’s (Jeffrey Snider) interview by a third party, his statement that “no one knows what Money is” was interesting.
 I can understand his problem.
-No economist ever deals with money.
+No economist ever deals with Money.
 They deal with Currency.
-Currency is not money.
-Currency can be worth nothing tomorrow, but money will always be worth something.
-Currency is what people accept as being a representation of money.
+Currency is not Money.
+Currency can be worth nothing tomorrow, but Money is the underlying unit that Currency represents.
+Currency is what people accept as being Money, for practical purposes.

 - Money can embed value into an object.

 Ok, so what is Money?
 Money is the intelligent application of energy to an object to transform that object into something that has value.
-The value stored in that object is directly related to the money required to recreate it.
-The money required to create it is this formula:
+The value stored in that object is directly related to the Money required to recreate it.
+The process required to utilize Money is this formula:

-money = Intelligence * energy * time to completion
+Money = Intelligence * energy * time to completion of object transformation

-In English, money is intelligently using energy over a period of time to transform an object into something with a stored value.
-The intelligence required for money creation has no relationship to the intelligence of the individual.
+In English, Money is intelligently using energy over a period of time to transform an object into something with a stored value.
+The intelligence required for Money creation has little or no relationship to the intelligence of the individual.

 Money cannot be saved.
 However, it can be used to create a value store as an object, such as a computer, or a gold coin, or a hole, or a cupcake, or Fiat Currency.
 But there is a problem with stored value as shown in the following formula:

-value stored = money cost of object * desirability / (time * desirability decrease per unit of time)
+value stored = money cost of object * desirability / (time * desirability change per unit of time)

 Cupcakes store value over a brief period of time.
 Fresh out of the oven their stored value is highest, perhaps infinite (divide by 0).
 Wait 4 hours, and the desirability is less.
 Give them a week, and they have much less value.
 Give them a year and their value goes to almost zero.
 Interestingly, if you give them 100 years, their value may go up, so value store formulas can change based on time between creation and acquisition of an object.